hmac/kite/README.md

 # Tooling

-All Lam tools will be distributed in a single `lam` binary.
+All Kite tools will be distributed in a single `kite` binary.

-Lam will have a code formatter with a single style, a la gofmt.
+Kite will have a code formatter with a single style, a la gofmt.
 The formatter will insert type annotations for top level declarations if they are missing (and inferrable).

-As mentioned at the start, Lam files can optionally have a YAML frontmatter section at the top.
+As mentioned at the start, Kite files can optionally have a YAML frontmatter section at the top.
 The syntax of this is a restricted subset of YAML that just supports keys and primitive values (this is just to prevent you doing crazy things with it).
-It's intended to be a lightweight and flexible store for metadata about the file, such as the code owner, contact information, license etc. Lam tooling will be able to extract and process this metadata.
+It's intended to be a lightweight and flexible store for metadata about the file, such as the code owner, contact information, license etc. Kite tooling will be able to extract and process this metadata.

-Lam source files have a `.lam` extension.
+Kite source files have a `.kite` extension.

 ## Packaging

-Lam's packaging system will be similar to Ruby and Bundler but integrated tightly into the language.
-You'll be able to create packages locally and push them up to a Lam package server, which will index them and generate documentation (and possibly run tests).
+Kite's packaging system will be similar to Ruby and Bundler but integrated tightly into the language.
+You'll be able to create packages locally and push them up to a Kite package server, which will index them and generate documentation (and possibly run tests).
 Versioning is SemVer and uses lockfiles for consistency.
 You'll also be able to run the server locally with no extra setup.

-There are a number of additional features that make life easier for maintainers and users of Lam packages.
+There are a number of additional features that make life easier for maintainers and users of Kite packages.

 ### Breaking change detection

-Like Elm, Lam will detect when your your package contains a breaking change from a previous version and prevent you from releasing that change as a patch or minor version.
+Like Elm, Kite will detect when your your package contains a breaking change from a previous version and prevent you from releasing that change as a patch or minor version.

 ### Breakage prediction

 For a widely used package it can often be difficult to know the impact of a breaking change until you release it and receive feedback from users.
-Lam will allow you to automatically build every package in the ecosystem that depends on yours and thereby predict the amount of churn before you release the new version.
+Kite will allow you to automatically build every package in the ecosystem that depends on yours and thereby predict the amount of churn before you release the new version.

 ### Global search

-The Lam package server will support type-directed (i.e. Hoogle style) search across the entire package ecosystem.
+The Kite package server will support type-directed (i.e. Hoogle style) search across the entire package ecosystem.
 If a package somewhere has a function to convert a type from package A into a type from package B, you'll be able to find it.